JOHN RETTIE was born

 135-strong international jury for the Car of the Century contest, held in 1999.

-Currently he is a jury member for the World Car of the Year award.
+Currently he is a jury member for the International Car of the Year and the World Car of the Year awards.
 John was president of the Motor Press Guild, based in Los Angeles in 1992, 2004 and 2005.
 While president

 in 2005 he started the highly regarded Automotive PR Survey sponsored by

-knowledge gained in over 35 years of covering all aspects of the auto industry,
+knowledge gained in four decades of covering all aspects of the auto industry,

 plus his two-decades of experience in modern technology, to provide his